Healthy School Lunches

 Important notice: If, because of your financial circumstances, you feel your child is entitled to free school lunches - EVEN IF YOUR CHILD IS UNDER THE AGE OF 7 AND THEREFORE ALREADY IN RECEIPT OF UIFSM - please let us know.
 If entitled, it is very important that you claim, since this brings a significant amount of money into school (‘Pupil Premium’, currently worth £1,300 per child) to support your child’s education.
 Such requests are treated in confidence and our system of collecting lunch money does not make public who has free school meals and who pays.

 Fruit or vegetables are provided free of charge on a daily basis to children in Reception, Year 1 and Year 2.
 Older children may bring healthy snacks from home to eat at break time and their name should be clearly written on them.
 At school we define healthy snacks as fruit and vegetables - anything that has grown above or below the ground without being processed!

 We ask that all children bring a labelled water bottle to school with them each day and we encourage them to take regular drinks throughout the day.
 They can refill their bottle from the tap during the day as necessary.

-In addition to promoting healthy snacks and healthy lunches (please see our Food in Schools Policy) we aim to promote an awareness of healthy lifestyles through the development of a vegetable garden in the school grounds; the provision of a ‘trim trail’ in one of the playgrounds; an increasing range of extra-curricular physical activity clubs in which to join; lunchtime games organised by our Play Leaders; full involvement in local school sports partnership events; and by our curriculum provision on healthy lifestyles.
+In addition to promoting healthy snacks and healthy lunches we aim to promote an awareness of healthy lifestyles through the development of a vegetable garden in the school grounds; the provision of a ‘trim trail’ in both of the playgrounds; an increasing range of extra-curricular physical activity clubs in which to join; lunchtime games organised by our Play Leaders; full involvement in local school sports partnership events; and by our curriculum provision on healthy lifestyles.